Chalk home page

 2. Temporal Consistency

-Chalk performs point-in-time lookups on your training data so that you can train your models knowing that they won’t receive information about the future, even across complex relationships.
+Chalk performs point-in-time lookups on your training data so you can train your models knowing they won’t receive data from the future, even across complex relationships.

 from chalk.features import features, FeatureTime